fubby14/tOoIA/grantreadme.txt

 not a polished cv.

 responses should address:
-- what draws you to impossible artifact
+- what draws you to impossible artifact?
 - what excites you most about combining technology and creativity?
 - describe a moment when you experimented with a new tool. what did you learn?